Skip to main content

 Jon Mikalson

-Emeritus William R. Kenan, Jr. Professor of Classics
+William R. Kenan, Jr., Professor Emeritus of Classics

 William R. Kenan, Jr. Professor of Classics and the author of The Sacred and Civil Calendar of the Athenian Year, Athenian Popular Religion, Honor Thy Gods: Popular Religion in Greek Tragedy, Herodotus and Religion in the Persian Wars, Ancient Greek Religion, Greek Popular Religion in Greek Philosophy, and articles on topics of Greek religion and literature.
 His research interests are Greek religious beliefs as manifested in literature, history, philosophy, and everyday life.